Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 Juli 2025 15.36.36 UTC
+- WIB: Jumat, 4 Juli 2025 16.30.59 UTC
-- WITA: Jumat, 4 Juli 2025 16.36.36 UTC
+- WITA: Jumat, 4 Juli 2025 17.30.59 UTC
-- WIT: Jumat, 4 Juli 2025 17.36.36 UTC
+- WIT: Jumat, 4 Juli 2025 18.30.59 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: success
+Kategori: inspirational